Jalvarez0311/Digital-Health-Literacy-Companion-Tool-Lakeland-Regional-Health-/README.md

 How to deploy the Django server:
 1. Clone the repository
-2. Git pull if needed
+2. Git pull if needed (and git switch main)
 3. Go to the HealthFront directory in Powershell
 4. Create the virtual environment
 5. Bypass restrictions